 There is normally no inheritance tax to pay if you leave your entire estate to a charity or a community amateur sports club.

-There is also not normally any inheritance tax to be paid when you pass your entire estate to your spouse.
-However this will increase the value of your spouse’s estate may be liable for inheritance tax if by inheriting, the value of their estate goes over the tax threshold after additional allowances have been applied.
+There is not normally any inheritance tax to be paid when you pass your entire estate to your spouse.
+However, your spouse’s estate may be liable for inheritance tax if by inheriting, the value of their estate goes over the tax threshold after additional allowances have been applied.

-When you leave your estate to your spouse you do pass your £325,000 allowance onto them.
+When you leave your estate to your spouse you pass your £325,000 allowance onto them.
 This is called a nil-rate band transfer.
 Any unused allowance can be added to their threshold upon death.
-Therefore upon the second death you would be able to use your £325,000 allowance and your predeceased partners allowance (this is dependent on the year of their death you can check the thresholds by year on the government website.) giving you a higher threshold of £650,000.
+Therefore, upon the second death, the deceased’s £325,000 allowance will be used and the predeceased partners allowance can be added, giving a higher threshold of potentially £650,000.

-Some estates may be eligible for business relief or agricultural relief however these areas can be extremely complicated and it is highly recommended that you seek the advice of a professional to make the correct use of these exemptions.
+Some estate’s may be eligible for business relief or agricultural relief.
+However, these areas can be extremely complicated and it is highly recommended that you seek the advice of a professional.

 Who is responsible for paying inheritance tax?

-It is the duty of the executor or administrator of the estate to work out how much tax is payable and insure that it is paid to HMRC.
-Some or all of the inheritance tax must be paid within six months of the person’s death.
-If it is not paid HMRC will start charging interest.
-The executor/administrator is responsible for ensuring that the inheritance is paid from the estate.
+It is the duty of the executor or administrator of the estate to work out how much tax is payable and ensure that it is paid to HMRC.